ebkr/r2modmanPlus/README.md

 The only thing you have to consider when suggesting a feature is the impact it will have on users who don't have a lot of experience with computers.

 ## Changelog
+### 3.1.19
+- Reverted missing icon fix due to unknown issue on some systems.

 ### 3.1.18
 - BONEWORKS support.
 - Added drag sorting.